How do you break up a dog fight?

 If you don’t know what you’re doing and if you have any hesitation whatsoever, you could be in real trouble.

-As horrible as it sounds, the average person’s best bet in breaking up a dog fight is to avoid it at all costs and to NOT intervene.
+As horrible as it sounds, the average person’s best bet in breaking up a dog fight is to avoid it at all costs, stay out of harm’s way, and NOT intervene.

 I know that sounds horrible.
 It sounds horrible to me as I write it.